Halsey Hall

 Halsey Lewis Hall (May 23, 1898 – December 30, 1977) was a sports reporter and announcer in the Minneapolis–Saint Paul area from 1919 until the 1970s.

 Early life

 Halsey Lewis Hall was born in New York City's Greenwich Village on May 23, 1898.
 His parents initially named him Smith Lewis Hall, but subsequently renamed him "Halsey" after his paternal grandfather, Halsey R. W. Hall.

 Halsey Lewis Hall was the son of Smith B. Hall, a prominent Minneapolis newspaperman, and the New York stage actress Mary Hall.
-His great-uncle, Harlan P. Hall, founded the St. Paul Dispatch, which later merged with the St. Paul Pioneer Press.

 Hall's parents divorced when he was a small child and he was raised by his father's family in Minnesota.
 He spent his early years in the Ramsey Hill neighborhood of St. Paul.
 When he was eight, the family moved to Portland Avenue in Minneapolis.
 In June 1916, Hall graduated from Central High School in Minneapolis.
 After briefly attending the University of Minnesota, he joined the United States Navy during World War I. He spent his time in the service as a recruiter in Duluth, Minnesota.